Is 'deed of gift' appropriate for monetary donations?

 Answer:

-A deed of gift is a signed, written instrument containing a voluntary transfer of title to real or personal property without a monetary consideration.
-Cash is considered personal property.
-Gifts-in-Kind (GIK) are generally defined as non-cash donations, other than real and personal property, of materials and long-lived assets.
-It is acceptable to use a deed of gift to make a monetary donations.
-The deed of gift often is used to specify the terms attached to the donation.
-The terminology and procedures used often depend on the policies of the entity involved.
+A deed of gift is a written document that transfers ownership of property, either real or personal, without requiring payment.
+Cash is classified as personal property.
+While gifts-in-kind (GIK) refer to non-cash donations, it is acceptable to use a deed of gift for monetary donations as well.
+This document can outline any specific terms related to the donation.
+The terminology and procedures may vary based on the policies of the organization involved.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.